Top of the page

-Older adults may use illegal drugs, use prescription or over-the-counter medicines in harmful ways, drink too much alcohol, or mix alcohol and medicines.
+Older adults may use illegal drugs or cannabis, use prescription or over-the-counter medicines in harmful ways, drink too much alcohol, or mix alcohol and medicines.
 Doing any of these can cause serious health problems and problems with money and the law.
 It also can harm relationships with family and friends.

-Older adults often have to take many medicines.
-This can sometimes lead to misuse of medicines.
-You misuse medicine when:
+Older adults often take many medicines.
+This can sometimes lead to misuse of medicines, such as:

-Below are some of the warning signs of alcohol or drug use problems in older adults.
-Signs can include changes in your behaviour as well as changes in your mental abilities.
+Warning signs of alcohol or other drug use problems in older adults can include behaviour and mental changes.

 Changes in mental abilities

-Treatment for alcohol or drug use problems in older adults is the same treatment as for younger people.
-Detoxification, medicine, counselling, therapy, and 12-step programs or other support groups all may be used.
+Treatment for substance use disorder in older adults is the same treatment as for younger people.

 To learn more about Healthwise, visit Healthwise.org.